yamcs/yamcs/examples/pus-frames/README.md

 ./run-example.sh pus-frames
 ```

-Then, once a correlation has been established (watch the events / the `tco0` status), the PUS 11
+Then, once a correlation has been established (watch the events / the `tco0` status), try the PUS
-scheduling test works the same as in the `pus` example:
+11 scheduling test:

 ```
 python3 examples/pus-frames/tests/test-pus11.py